PongoEngine/famuz/README.md

 <img src="./famous.png" height="200"  align="right">

+## Disclaimer

+This project is on hold while I work on a tool for Renoise.
+The goal of this project is to compose music and use as a source for other DAWs.
+There is a lot of work left to go.
+It is in an operable but not midi producing state.

 # Famuz

 > A Modular Music Format for famous compositions.

 Famuz is a programming language that compiles to Midi.
-The goal of this project is to create music from atomic musical definitions.

 ## Simple Example